Angry Dawgs: No. 3 Georgia beats No. 2 Michigan 34-11 in CFP

 The Bulldogs tacked on field goals on their next two possessions and Bennett connected on a 57-yard touchdown pass to Jermaine Burton streaking down the sideline to make it 27-3 with 1:38 left in the half.

 And that was was pretty much that.
-The Bulldogs dominated in every way, outgaining the Wolverines 330-101 in the first 30 minutes.
+The Bulldogs outgained the Wolverines 330-101 in the first 30 minutes.

-“I thought our front controlled line of scrimmage.
+“I thought our (defensive) front controlled the line of scrimmage.
 I thought our offensive line controlled the line of scrimmage,” Smart said.
 “That’s a total team effort.”

 The Georgia defense that was setting an historic pace, allowing less than a touchdown per game before getting shredded by Alabama, smothered a Michigan offense built to bully opponents.